overlay-market/OIPs/OIPS/oip-1.md

 Prior work in [[1]](#kay-2018) had shown the potential for burning of trading fees to curb large minting shocks to the currency supply, by introducing a downward drift in supply over time.
 However, some key questions still remained:

 - Where would spot market liquidity for the OVL token come from?

-- How would the protocol handle unanticipated extreme wins that significantly increase the currency supply?

 - How would the protocol prevent front-running of the oracle fetch given spot market data is usually much higher frequency than oracle-reported data?